10 Downing Street: Pillared State Drawing Room

 The largest is the Pillared Room thought to have been created in 1796 by Taylor.
 Measuring 37 ft long by 28 ft wide, it takes its name from the twin Ionic pilasters with straight pediments at one end.
-Today, there is a portrait of Queen Elizabeth I over the fireplace; during the Thatcher, Major and Blair Ministries, a portrait of William Pitt by Romney was hung there.
+Today, there is a portrait of Queen Elizabeth I over the fireplace; during the Thatcher, Major and Blair ministries, a portrait of William Pitt by Romney was hung there.

 A Persian carpet covers almost the entire floor.
 A copy of a 16th-century original now kept in the Victoria and Albert Museum, there is an inscription woven into it that reads: "I have no refuge in the world other than thy threshold.
 My head has no protection other than this porchway.
 The work of a slave of the holy place, Maqsud of Kashan in the year 926" (the Islamic year corresponding to 1520).

 In the restoration conducted in the late 1980s, Quinlan Terry restored the fireplace.
 Executed in the Kentian style, the small Ionic pilasters in the over-mantel are miniature duplicates of the large Ionic pillars in the room.
 The Ionic motif is also found in the door surrounds and panelling.

 Sparsely furnished with a few chairs and sofas around the walls, the Pillared Room is usually used to receive guests before they go into the State Dining Room.
 However, it is sometimes used for other purposes that require a large open space.
 International agreements have been signed in this room.
 Tony Blair entertained the England Rugby Union team in the Pillared Room after they won the World Cup in 2003.
 John Logie Baird gave Ramsay MacDonald a demonstration of his invention, the television, in this room.
-(See The Pillared Drawing Room c1927).
-After the Apollo 11 lunar landing in July 1969, Harold Wilson hosted a reception in the room for astronauts Neil Armstrong, Buzz Aldrin and Michael Collins, in addition to Cambridge scientist Francis Thomas Bacon, inventor of the alkaline fuel cell used to generate power for space capsules.
+After the Apollo 11 lunar landing in July 1969, Harold Wilson hosted a reception in the room for the astronauts Neil Armstrong, Buzz Aldrin and Michael Collins, in addition to the Cambridge scientist Francis Thomas Bacon, inventor of the alkaline fuel cell used to generate power for space capsules.